 Within three weeks of status-check email, OR Admissions Office receipt of all materials (including LSAC report), whichever comes last

-Letter sent from Admissions Office
+Communication sent from Admissions Office

 Typically within 10 weeks of file’s completion

 If you think you may be entitled to accommodation on the LSAT, whether extra time for a learning disability or some adaptation for a physical disability, you should certainly apply to the Law School Admissions Council; forms are available on the LSAC's website.

 Often applicants worry that accommodation will reflect negatively on them in the application process, but due to changes in LSAC practices, accommodated scores will no longer be “flagged,” and whether you received accommodations will therefore not be evident to admissions offices.

 Further, if you are entitled to accommodation and do not utilize it, it is likely that your score will be negatively affected; while we would take into account any contextual information you provide about why the score may not be predictive for you, you would nonetheless be better off simply to have a more favorable score in the first instance.

 For a detailed FAQ on the subject of accommodated testing, visit the LSAC's website.
 Please be aware that the accommodation process can be time-intensive, and it would be to your benefit to apply for accommodation well in advance of when you intend to sit for the test.